More about: Best Things To Do At Nyc'S Jewish Quarter

 But if there is something that I recommend 100% is that before visiting the area, you should be well informed about their customs, in order to understand their way of life.
 I'll tell you everything you need to know before you get there.

-What the Jewish community of Williamsburg is like
+What is the Jewish community of Williamsburg like?

 The Orthodox Jewish community of Williamsburg is the largest in the U.S. Its inhabitants are Hasidic Jews (a branch within Orthodox Judaism) who came to the country from Hungary fleeing World War II and are characterized by firmly following the Halacha, that is, the compilation of the main Jewish laws.